 The minions watch on with awe as Order releases a pent up sigh of relief.

-“Thanks for waiting,” she says with an air of volcanic calm, like a vein of pure fury hidden under the surface.
+“Thank you,” she says with an air of volcanic calm, like a vein of pure fury hidden under the surface.

 Pet Sitting Minion scoffs with a homicidal twinge.
 “We could solve their problems forever if we just cut their necks open and shoved hot coals in.
 I thi-“